atomantic/henpin/README.md

 ## Remote pinnig

-To use a remote pining service change the defaults in the `./config.js` and
+To use a remote pining service, change the defaults in the `./config.js` and
 1. set the value of `local` to `false`
 2. set the value of `remoteservice` to the nickname of your ipfs remote service